-4. Links to our Strategic Ambitions
+4 Links to our Strategic Ambitions

-- 4.1 Essex Housing Rental LLP will act as an enabler to make new and existing opportunities for Essex Housing more viable.
-The wider Essex Housing programme contributes to the following aims in the Essex Vision - Enjoy life into old age - Provide an equal foundation for every child - Strengthen communities through participation - Develop our County sustainably - Connect us to each other and the world - Share prosperity with everyone - 4.2 Approving the recommendations in this report will have the following impact on the Council's ambition to be net carbon neutral by 2030: - 4.2.1 Essex Housing looks to exceed legal requirements for sustainability in all of its developments.
-All private sale schemes delivered to date include photovoltaic panels, insulation above building regulation requirements, electric vehicle charging ports and ample cycle storage to encourage sustainable travel. - 4.2.2 Essex Housing is continually looking to build on this further and where viable, is now starting to bring forward schemes with air source heat pumps, as well as considering how we can best ensure biodiversity is unaffected, or even improved on schemes.
-Residential units at the next two schemes to be brought forward, Purford Green and Shenfield Library, are designed to achieve an EPC 'A' rating and a carbon neutral pilot scheme is also currently being identified.
-It is expected that the Future Home Standard will launch in 2025 and under this standard CO2 emissions will be at least 75% lower than homes built today and Essex Housing will continue to seek to exceed these standards wherever it can viably do so. - 4.2.3 This report links to the following strategic priorities in the emerging Organisational Strategy 'Everyone's Essex': A strong, inclusive and sustainable economy: - 4.2.3.1 Infrastructure: we will deliver and maintain high quality infrastructure to improve opportunities for people living in Essex as well as supporting a growing economy and the delivery of new homes and communities by investing in the region of £1bn by the end of this Council. - 4.2.3.2 Future growth and investment: we will help grow existing businesses and the economic sectors of the future in Essex, including the arts, and secure high levels of new investment by working with partners to promote the County, by creating the conditions for growth and by maximising the impact of public sector spend within the county. - 5.
-Options - 5.1 Option 1 Agree the Annual Delivery Plan 2022/23
+- 4.1 This report links to the following aims in the Essex Vision - 4.1.1 Enjoy life into old age - 4.1.2 Provide an equal foundation for every child - 4.1.3 Strengthen communities through participation - 4.1.4 Develop our County sustainably - 4.1.5 Connect us to each other and the world - 4.1.6 Share prosperity with everyone - 4.2 Approving the recommendations in this report will have a positive impact on the Council's ambition to be net carbon neutral by 2030.
+Essex Housing looks to exceed legal requirements for sustainability in all of its developments.
+All private sale schemes delivered to date include photovoltaic panels, insulation above building regulation requirements, electric vehicle charging points and ample cycle storage to encourage sustainable travel.
+Essex Housing is continually looking to build on this further and is bringing forward schemes with air source heat pumps, as well as considering how we can best ensure biodiversity is unaffected, or even improved on schemes.
+The residential units at Essex Housing's schemes at Shenfield Library and Purford Green, both of which are now in construction, are designed to achieve an EPC 'A' rating and a carbon neutral pilot scheme is also currently being designed ready for planning submission.
+It is expected that the Future Home Standard will launch in 2025 and under this standard CO2 emissions will be at least 75% lower than homes built today.
+Essex Housing will continue to seek to exceed these standards wherever it can viably do so.

+- 4.3 This report links to the following strategic priorities in ECC's Organisational Strategy 'Everyone's Essex': A strong, inclusive and sustainable economy: - 4.3.1 Infrastructure: we will deliver and maintain high quality infrastructure to improve opportunities for people living in Essex as well as supporting a growing economy and the delivery of new homes and communities by investing in the region of £1bn by the end of this Council. - 4.3.2 Future growth and investment: we will help grow existing businesses and the economic sectors of the future in Essex, including the arts, and secure high levels of new investment by working with partners to promote the County, by creating the conditions for growth and by maximising the impact of public sector spend within the county.